MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 ## Creating custom blocks with resource and behavior packs

-This tutorial builds from the 'How to Add a Simple Custom Block' tutorial and uses the same file structure, with one major difference: For these blocks, we will be using custom geometry models, so we will be adding a ***models*** folder to the `custom_block_resource_pack`.
+This tutorial builds from part one and uses the same file structure, with one major difference: For these blocks, we will be using custom geometry models, so we will be adding a ***models*** folder to the `custom_block_resource_pack`.
 Here is the updated file structure we’ll follow for this tutorial:

 :::image type="content" source="Media/AdvancedCustomBlocks/advancedblock.png" alt-text="Visual hierarchy of the project file structure.":::